ISO 27001 Checklist: Your 14-Step Roadmap to ISO Certification

 Now is the time to prepare all ISO 27001 required documents and records for reference during the audits.

-9. Undergo internal audit
+9. Undergo an internal audit

 Once your ISMS is in decent shape, plan an internal audit to see where your company lands on the path to certification.